nidheimr/nidheimr/README.md

 <div>
   <h2>Current Projects</h2>
-  <p>You'll notice that some repositories have special names and others are names after what they are.
-If the repository holds a project that can run standalone then it will have a special name, if the repository holds a library or something similar, it will be named appropriately.</p>
+  <p>You'll notice that some repositories have special names and others are named after what they are.
+If the repository holds a project that can run standalone then it will have a special name.
+If the repository holds a library or something similar then it will be named appropriately.</p>

   <table>
     <tr>